vaibhav-venkat/shapes_3d/docs/patchy_sphere.rst

 .. figure:: images/patches/area_derive.png
    :width: 60%

    Figure 2.
-A small strip of the patch with width :math:`dl`, and circumfrence :math:`2 \pi x`
+A small strip of the patch with width :math:`dl`, and circumference :math:`2 \pi x`

 Step 2: Generating a patch centered at the north pole
 ------------------------------------------------------